 Our customers, employees, the board of directors and our owners are the main interested parties of Mercuri International.
 The prioritized areas of the sustainability work are influenced by our main interested parties.

 Mercuri supports the UN Global Compact principles.
 Most of the operation is within Europe and Mercuri complies with the legislation on all markets present.
 Human rights are reflected in the other topics of our sustainability reporting.

-During 2020, a survey was made among the management in the Mercuri subsidiaries, where the MDs answered questions on if any issues regarding the UN Global Compact 10 principles have been identified during 2020.
-This will be followed up with a similar survey during 2021 to measure the development.
+Every year a survey is made among the management in the Mercuri subsidiaries, where the units MDs answered questions on if any issues regarding the UN Global Compact 10 principles have been identified during 2021.
+This will be followed up with a similar survey during 2022 to measure the development.
 No issues have been reported during 2021 or 2020.
 In the 2021 survey 71% of the participants stated that they have knowledge of the 10 principles.

 Diversity and equal opportunity

 Being a company with international business in many countries in various parts of the world, Mercuri is exposed to cultural differences in the customer- as well as the employee-relation.
 Mercuri believes in having an organization with many diversities as this is motivational, inspirational and adds business opportunities.
 The Mercuri code of conduct defines that the group shall be a workplace open for all individuals and the corporate culture gives equal opportunities for everyone, free from harassment and intimidation.
 A too homogenous organization may limit the perspective and opportunities and risks may consequently be overseen.

 No violation of our policy for diversity and equal opportunities has been reported.

 In December 2021 12% (previous year 8%) of the group management and 48% (previous year 44%) of the average number of staff were women.
 The ratio per geography can be found in note 6 in the 2021 Annual Report.